L3gume/ECSE324Notes/Software.md

 ```

 * What's the problem here?
+    * We don't know what .loop2 is when we first encounter it.

 Two-pass assemblers solve this problem by:

 1. making an initial pass: convert mnemonics and building the symbol table **when you can**
     * in this case, we have no clue what the .loop2 thing is
-2. make a final pass filling in missing references
+2. make a final pass filling in missing references, this time, .loop2 is in the symbol table so we know what it is.

 ### Loading & Executing Object Programs